 A complete ecosystem

 The complete ecosystem we have developed is illustrated below.
 It encompasses everything from content acquisition (left) through to delivery on all devices (right).
 ATEME provides end-to-end video delivery, from encoder to CDN.
 VO provides the all-important content security, the Service Delivery Platform including content and customer management, analytics, and more, and a way for ISPs to white-label their offerings.

 We covered this fully in a recent Anglo-Spanish webinar which you can access here (the Spanish section is subtitled in English).
 It’s worth highlighting some of the key benefits of the solution.

 While ATEME powers the headend, VO secures and manages the content with its Service Delivery Platform.
 This provides a range of powerful features and allows users to create all service offerings within minutes.
-These include Live Channels, NPVR, Start Over, Catch-Up, Pay-Per-View, TVOD, SVOD, Season Pass, Movie Package, VOD Promotions and bundles.
-It manages sign-up, billing, and provides a single interface to overview and manage all the OTT services, including content and customer management, business offering, personal recommendations, and analytics.
+These include Live Channels, NPVR, Start Over, Catch-Up, Pay-Per-View, TVOD, SVOD, Season Pass, Movie Package, VOD Promotions, and bundles.
+It manages sign-up and billing and provides a single interface to overview and manage all the OTT services, including content and customer management, business offers, personal recommendations, and analytics.

 And an illustration of the power of this joint solution, and the advantages it confers, can be seen from its deployment at TV Red Digital in Colombia.